-Richard Brown enjoys a multi- faceted career as an educator, professional musician and a businessman.
-He is Professor of Percussion at Rice University's Shepherd School of Music as well as Principal Percussionist of both The Houston Grand Opera and Grand Teton Music Festival Orchestras.
+Richard Brown enjoys a multi- faceted career as a professional musician, an educator and a businessman.
+He is now Professor Emeritus at Rice University's Shepherd School of Music.
+He is Principal Percussionist and orchestra personnel manager of both The Houston Grand Opera and Jackson Holeâ€™s Grand Teton Music Festival Orchestras.
+At the GTMF he is also the Artistic Advisor.
 He leads the Richard Brown Orchestra, one of Houston's most popular dance bands that play large social galas, special events and weddings.

 Richard began his musical career at the age of 18 playing with The Chamber Symphony of Philadelphia and Philadelphia Lyric Opera.
 After his stint with The United States Army Band in Washington DC, he moved to Houston to join The Houston Symphony, a position he held for 8 years.
 To pursue another facet of his musical interests, he then moved to New York City as a freelance percussionist working on Broadway playing shows such as West Side Story, Showboat and Shirley MacLaine, as well as working in the recording studios and subbing with The Metropolitan Opera and The New York Philharmonic.
 During this time, he also began working for Ann Margret performing with her for 15 years in all her live shows, both in Las Vegas and on tour.